-Features common to these home programmes are:
+Features common to these hospice home care programmes are:

-It is a free service;
+It is a free service

-There must be a primary carer at home;
+There must be a primary carer at home

-Dependent on hospitals (usually public) to manage the patient when care is no longer possible at home or when the primary carer at home needs respite while inpatient care is provided by one service as well;
+Dependent on hospitals (usually public) to manage the patient when care is no longer possible at home or when the primary carer at home needs respite

-Some programmes get medications from public hospitals by registering a patient at the hospital;
+Some programmes get medications from public hospitals by registering a patient at the hospital

 All are very dependent on funding from public donations and fundraising.

-IN-PATIENT HOSPICE CARE
+HISTORY & DEVELOPMENT OF IN-PATIENT HOSPICE CARE IN MALAYSIA

 In-patient hospice care began as a local initiative at the Queen Elizabeth Hospital, Kota Kinabalu in 1995.
 In 1998 the Ministry of Health decided to offer palliative or hospice care at its large hospitals by setting up Palliative Care Units or Palliative Care Teams.
 The former had dedicated beds and staff while the latter was a consultancy.